Museo Nacional de Antropología

-Poblamiento de América Demonstrates how the hemisphere’s earliest settlers got here, and survived and prospered in their new environment.
+Poblamiento de América Demonstrates how the hemisphere’s earliest settlers got here and survived and prospered in their new environment.

-Preclásico en el Altiplano Central Focuses on the pre-Classic period, treated here as running from approximately 2300 BC to AD 100, and the transition from a nomadic hunting life to a more settled farming life in Mexico’s central highlands.
+Preclásico en el Altiplano Central Focuses on the pre-Classic period, treated here as running from approximately 2300 BC to AD 100, and the transition from a nomadic hunting life to a more settled farming existence in Mexico’s central highlands.

 Teotihuacán Displays models and objects from the Americas’ first great and powerful state.